Skip to main content

 4. To enable these validations, set your SATA Controls to Required.

-Choose the Select Style
+Choose the select style

 1. There are three button types available: Checkboxes (default), Buttons, Image Buttons.